---->

 a mechanical ether theory might correctly explain gravity,

-prefered to use Gilbert-style attraction theory in thinking about
+preferred to use Gilbert-style attraction theory in thinking about

 Newton's considerations on Descartes push-physics as against